Allenuzoma/INTRODUCTION-TO-JENKINS/README.md

    This command generates two rsa keys with 4096 bit size for stronger encryption and are stored in the .ssh directory

-   Private key: id_rsa (This will be used in the Publish over SSH section) public key: id_rsa.pub (This will be copied into the authorized key file located in the NFS server's .ssh directory)
+   Private Key: id_rsa (This will be used in the Publish over SSH section)

+   Public Key: id_rsa.pub (This will be copied into the authorized key file located in the NFS server's .ssh directory)

   The private key can be accessed using the command: